Willi Castro Preview, Player Props: Twins vs. Rockies

-Willi Castro and his .405 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Colorado Rockies and Matt Koch on September 30 at 8:10 PM ET.
+Willi Castro -- with a slugging percentage of .514 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins versus the Colorado Rockies, with Chase Anderson on the mound, on October 1 at 3:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Rockies.
+In his previous game he had a one-hit showing (1-for-4) against the Rockies.

 Sportsbook Promo Codes